WASP-System/central/wasp-doc/src/sphinx/plugin/source/eclipse.rst

     .. note::

        Any class derived from *WaspPlugin* is registered in a bean of type *wasp-core:edu.yu.einstein.wasp.plugin.WaspPluginRegistry* which can be autowired into any class and interrogated using the *Set<WaspPlugin> getPluginsHandlingArea(String area)* and *List<T> getPluginsHandlingArea(String area, Class<T> clazz)* methods.

   - **{package_root}.service.impl**
     Plugin business logic that accesses data access objects (DAOs) defined in the wasp-core can be implemented here.
 Any classes defined in here with annotations @Service or @Component will be automatically instantiated as beans on application startup.

   - **{package_root}.software**
     This package is intended for inclusion of Classes extending the *wasp-core:edu.yu.einstein.wasp.software.SoftwarePackage* class.
-Each class defined here should provide methods relevant for executing the software it is wrapping. *src/main/resources:META-INF/spring/* folder
+Each class defined in this package should provide methods relevant for executing the software it is wrapping.
+A loader configuration file (filename ending in *Load.xml*) should be provided in the *src/main/resources:wasp/* folder which creates a bean instance of each software class via the *edu.yu.einstein.wasp.load.SoftwareLoaderAndFactory* factory bean.
+This is pre-configured for you when you created the project.
+The bean is generated via a "factory bean" because certain attributes must be stored in the core database.

   - **{package_root}.**